renettarenula/anchorific.js/README.md

   spy: true, // scroll spy
   position: 'append', // position of anchor text
-  spyOffset: 0, // specify heading offset for spy scrolling });
+  spyOffset: 0, // specify heading offset for spy scrolling
+  navElements: [], // if there are other elements that should act as navigation, add classes here });
 ```